-Response: Dawn Young, Accident Prevention Officer, Community Safety As promised at the last meeting the zig zag markings have been repainted.
+Response: Dawn Young, Accident Prevention Officer, Community Safety

+As promised at the last meeting the zigzag markings have been repainted.
 New signs have been put up asking people not to park there.
-The Highway Inspector looked at the 'school warning' signs near to the school and said they were satisfactory.
-We have asked for them to be replaced anyway.
-New yellow backed warning signs should go up on the approach to the school before the next Community Council Meeting.
+There are also new 'school warning' signs on bright yellow backgrounds.

+Telephone: 020 8496 4213.
+Fax: 020 8496 4504.
+Email: community.councils@walthamforest.gov.uk

 The area where the resident feels abandoned is about to have £190,000.00 spent on it.
-The schools have got underway with their travel plans, Stonydown seem to be well on the way.
-Each school sent delegates to a training course to help them write the plan.
-There is a meeting planned on the 7th April with the Headteachers of all three schools, school travel plan advisors and a traffic engineer.
+The schools have got underway with their travel plans, Stonydown has already written a first draft, as have Mission Grove, St Patrick's are almost there.
+This is all in the hands of the School travel plan advisor Safia Ishfaq (EduAction) They are all working closely with Alan Campbell (Traffic Engineer) and have regular meetings.

-The scheme then has to be designed, go to public consultation, out to contract and the money must be spent within in the financial year that starts on the 1st April.
+The scheme once fully designed, will go to public consultation, then out to contract and the money must be spent within in the financial year that starts on the 1st April 2006.
 As was mentioned at the last meeting: the area HAS been looked at before when the road closure happened, however it was taken out due to public pressure.

-The concerns over the junction of Mission Grove and Pretoria Ave are likely be addressed within the scheme that is designed for the area.
-In addition to this Alan Campbell, one our traffic engineers will be looking at the site in view of improving safety.
+The concerns over the junction of Mission Grove and Pretoria Ave are being addressed within the scheme.
+In addition to this Alan will be looking at the site in view of improving safety.
 We are aware that there is a problem with the junction.
 It was highlighted last year and went into our BSP bid to Transport For London, however they did not allow us the funds.

-Update on Blackhorse Lane regeneration plans
+9) Update on Blackhorse Lane regeneration plans